Mauricio Dubon Player Props: Astros vs. Blue Jays

-Mauricio Dubon -- 1-for-3 with an RBI in his last game -- will be in action for the Houston Astros against the Toronto Blue Jays, with Chris Bassitt on the hill, on April 18 at 8:10 PM ET.
+On Wednesday, Mauricio Dubon (coming off going 1-for-5) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 8:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Blue Jays.
+In his previous game he had a one-hit showing (1-for-5) against the Blue Jays.

 Mauricio Dubon Game Info & Props vs. the Blue Jays